-Autonomous Vehicles (AV):
+Automated Vehicles (AV):

-To educate policymakers, regulators, the media, consumers and the business community about the benefits of automated technologies; advocate for rational federal requirements that encourage innovation, research and development, and technology growth; and conduct a consumer campaign socializing autonomous vehicles to incentivize adoption.
+To educate policymakers, regulators, the media, consumers and the business community about the benefits of automated technologies; advocate for rational federal requirements that encourage innovation, research and development, and technology growth; and conduct a consumer campaign socializing automated vehicles to incentivize adoption.

 Unmanned Aerial Systems

 Unmanned Aerial Systems (UAS):

 To educate the public and policymakers about UAS’—how they are used and why they are important and support policies that enhance C_TEC members’ ability to operate UAS’ in the US.